Mr-Guowang/Robust-ChP/README.md

 cd ./Robust-ChP/SPIN-ChPSeg
 pip install -e .
 ```
+> This project is partially built upon the [nnU-Net framework](https://github.com/MIC-DKFZ/nnUNet).
+> Please also refer to the official nnU-Net repository for environment preparation and dependency details when necessary.
 ### Installation
 Once the environment is installed, you can directly execute the following commands:
 ```sh